 Use the lesson plans posted below

 Be sure to inform families about the book in your weekly newsletters.
 Please alert them to the parent flier that gives ideas about how to use the book at home!

-The books for Pre-K Shapes by Education Department interns Bartels Scholar Sammy Perlmutter and Veronica Franzese and ART by Patrick McDonnell.
+The books for Pre-K Shapes by Education Department interns Bartels Scholar Sammy Perlmutter and Veronica Franzese.